Demeterio/Mod-Update-Checker_registry/index.md

-# Mod Update Checker Public Registry0
+# Mod Update Checker Public Registry

 Welcome to the public registry used by **Mod Update Checker for The Sims 4** (or MUC).